alexanderrachdi/ShowMapCoordinates/README.txt

 3. Create PHPUnit test in /test folder
 I use mockHttpClient who return actual responses witch I generate before that to optimize the speed for requests.
+They can be run it with: "symfony php bin/phpunit tests"

 4. After that I create all task only on React js with requests to OpenStreetMap provider directly with autocomplete and etc.

-The task took me about 12h, lot of them on react app because I haven't work with Ract, Vue and Angular and that was new for me.
+The task took me about 8-10h, lot of them on react app because I haven't work with Ract, Vue and Angular and that was new for me.
 Have some js css issues with OpenStreetMap component for React, the card shows partially, but finally I handle it.

 For the work environment things are much complicated of course but for testing task I think it's enough.